-Below you will see links to our current classes and workshops.
+Our current classes and workshops can be seen on our Upcoming Events page.
 These will include CPD workshops for professionals, as well as short-courses for the general public.
 These workshops are engaging and informative; and will help you talk about death, dying and loss with ease and compassion.
-Click here for more details and a link to book.

 About the tutor, Dr Judith Wester